What are the risks involved in renting out your own car?

 Consumer Association review

-The Dutch Consumers' Association tested Snappcar in May of this year, and found that the idea is sympathetic, but that in practice it does not run smoothly.
-For example, not every car that appears to be available on the website is actually available in practice.
-The test, as well as user experiences on the Consumers' Association website and the Snappcar Facebook page, show that the Snappcar website regularly malfunctions, the rental contract is not always received on time and requests are regularly rejected (at the last minute) because the availability is not up-to-date.
-Furthermore, the Consumers' Association states that you are actually doing business with consumers who can make all sorts of demands and do not always properly update the availability information on the website.
-As a result, you cannot always count on the rent.
+The Consumers' Association tested Snappcar in May of this year, and finds that while the idea is likeable, in practice it is not flawless.
+For example, far from every car that seems available on the website is actually available in practice.
+The test, as well as the experiences of users on the Consumers' Association website and the Snappcar Facebook page, show that the Snappcar website regularly has malfunctions, that the rental contract is not always in time and that requests are regularly rejected (at the last minute) because the availability is not up to date.
+Furthermore, the Consumers' Association indicates that you are actually doing business with consumers who may have all kinds of demands and do not always update the availability information on the website properly.
+As a result, you can't always count on renting.

 In the end, what is the conclusion?

-Renting out your own car involves an investment of time.
+Renting out your own car means an investment of time anyway.

-Among other things, the rental company must maintain the availability information on the website, formulate requirements and rules, arrange key exchange, keep track of mileage and fuel levels, note any damage and pay fines and excesses in the event of a traffic violation or damage.
-The lessor will have to factor these extra costs, as well as the extra maintenance, wear and tear and depreciation as a result of the hire, into the rental price in order to earn something from the hire in addition to the agent's fee.
+Among other things, the lessor must maintain the availability information on the website, formulate requirements and rules, arrange the key exchange, keep track of mileage and fuel levels, note any damage that may or may not be present, and advance fines and deductibles in the event of a traffic violation or damage.
+These additional items, as well as the additional maintenance, wear and tear and depreciation due to the rental, will have to be factored into the rental price by the lessor in order - in addition to the intermediary's fee - to earn something himself from the rental.

-Also, as clearly described above, renting out your own car is certainly not risk-free, and sometimes even very dangerous.
-You can therefore ask yourself whether renting out is worth the effort and the risk in relation to the earnings.
-The same applies to renting from private individuals.
-Professional rental companies do not always have to be more expensive, and if they are, there are fewer regulation issues and risks.
+Also, as clearly described above, renting out one's own car is certainly not risk-free, and sometimes even very dangerous.
+So you may wonder whether renting out is worth the effort and risk in relation to the earnings.
+The same goes for renting from private individuals.
+Professional rental companies need not always be more expensive, and if they are, then there are fewer regulatory issues and risks.

-In short, whether a car is borrowed, shared, rented or leased, everything is fine, provided it is well-considered.
+In short, whether a car is borrowed, shared, rented or leased, all is well, if considered.

 We can be reached via Chat, Whatsapp, phone or email